jsiegenthaler/hueget/README.md

    ```

-# Reading the Status of your Hue Lights or Groups with hueget
+# Reading the Status of your Hue Lights, Groups, Sensors and other resources with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
 The ip address is the ip address of the device running hueget, eg: a raspberry pi.
 Examples:

 * Get status of light 31: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/lights/31
 * Get status of group 2: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/groups/2
+* Get status of sensor 1: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/sensors/1
+* Get status of sensor 1: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/sensors/1

+# Get the capabilities of your Hue bridge with hueget
+The capabilities api endpoint shows how many lights, sensors, groups, scenes, schedules, rules, resourcelinks are available and how many exist in total.
+This is very useful to determine how many resources are configured and being used.

+Example:
+* Get capabilities of the hue bridge: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/capabilities

-# Controlling your Hue Lights or Groups with hueget
+# Controlling your Hue Lights, Groups or Sensors with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
 The ip address is the ip address of the device running hueget, eg: a raspberry pi.
 Examples:
 ## Lights